SomethingGeneric/website/techjournals/resources.md

 | Beth Chadbourne | Student | 2026 | https://github.com/echadbourne |
 | Jack Clark | Student | 2026 | https://github.com/jack-champlain |
 | Aidan Smith | Student | 2027 | https://github.com/aidan01smith |

+If you would like to, or not to be on this list, please reach out.